The Case for Israel

-The Case for Israel is a 2003 book by Alan Dershowitz, a law professor at Harvard University.
-The work is a response to common criticisms of Israel.
+The Case for Israel is a 2003 book by pro-Israel American lawyer Alan Dershowitz in which the author responds to common criticisms of Israel.
 The Case for Israel was a New York Times bestseller.

-Norman Finkelstein accused Dershowitz of plagiarizing central claims from Joan Peters's book From Time Immemorial.
+It also led to the public controversy known as the Dershowitz–Finkelstein affair.

 Summary

 The book is divided into several chapters, each of which addresses what Dershowitz identifies as being particularly strong accusations and myths about Israel, such as "Israel is the 'prime' human rights violator in the world" and "Israel is the cause of the Arab–Israeli conflict."
 Each chapter is divided into several sections.
 "The Accusation" states a common criticism of Israel, "The Accusers" lists several quotations from critics supporting the accusation, "The Reality" contains a short statement contradicting the accusation, and "The Proof" contains Dershowitz's explanation of his viewpoint.
 Edward Said and Noam Chomsky are among the critics that he quotes the most heavily.
 The research assistants mentioned in the book's acknowledgements include Natalie Hershlag, the birthname of Israeli-American actress Natalie Portman.

 Dershowitz has released a sequel in 2005 championing the two-state solution.
 The book, The Case for Peace, explains what he believes is needed to be done in order to achieve peace in the Israeli–Palestinian conflict.